zenbeam/shubham-dataviz/critique-by-design.md

 [Data source](https://data.world/makeovermonday/2025w36-drug-harms-in-the-uk)

-I selected this chart because I feel the subject is socially important, and I wondered whether a redesign could help general readers see the key insight more clearly: that alcohol causes more total harm than substances often assumed to be more dangerous.
+I selected this chart because I feel the subject is socially important, and I wondered whether a redesign could help general readers see the key insight more clearly, i.e. that alcohol causes more total harm than substances often assumed to be more dangerous.

 ---